This Classic Italian Tiramisu features a delicious combination of

 It’s no secret that I love Italian food.
 It’s amazing how such simple ingredients can be combined to create really tasty food.
 When I was first learning to bake and cook, I remember making homemade pound cakes and overnight coffee cakes like it was my job.
 But then I decided to start challenging myself a bit more, and I think tiramisu was the first “fancier-style dessert” that I learned to make.
 And I’ve been making it ever since!
 You’ll notice in the pictures that I like to serve this dessert in martini glasses.
 It’s fun and festive, and everyone gets their own glass.
 Tiramisu is traditionally made in a square or rectangular dish by layering the coffee-soaked ladyfingers with the mascarpone cream.
 You could certainly use this recipe and make it in that form…I just find the martini glasses so much more fun!

 One of the keys to making delicious tiramisu is strongly-brewed coffee.
 While coffee is not the central flavor in tiramisu, it is a supporting flavor (is that an actual term?), and this dessert would not be the same with weak coffee!
-When making tiramisu, I use either espresso or a strongly roasted drip coffee, and I find that Green Mountain Coffee’s Dark Magic Espresso Blend works quite well.
-The Dark Magic Espresso Blend is deep and intense, and it makes one heck of a good cup o’ joe.
-It’s also perfect for making this classic Italian dessert!
+When making tiramisu, I use either espresso or a strongly roasted drip coffee.

-I use store-bought ladyfingers to save time.
+I use store-bought ladyfingers when making this Classic Italian Tiramisu.
 If you’re feeling adventurous, you could certainly make your own…but I usually opt for the easier route.
 You should be able to find ladyfingers in either the bakery or grocery section at your local market.
 Finally, it’s important to include a food safety note here.
-Tiramisu is never actually cooked, so make sure to use fresh, unbroken, grade A or AA eggs and keep the eggs refrigerated.
+This Classic Italian Tiramisu is never actually cooked, so make sure to use fresh, unbroken, grade A or AA eggs and keep the eggs refrigerated.
 (Don’t let this scare you.
 Tiramisu is served quite frequently in Italy, and plenty of other common foods include raw eggs.
 I’m just saying use common sense and be safe!
 Another option is using fully pasteurized eggs, but I haven’t tried that myself yet.)

-Disclosure: Green Mountain Coffee Roasters supplied two bags of Dark Magic Espresso Blend coffee for this post, however the recipe and content are entirely my own.
+Disclosure: Green Mountain Coffee Roasters supplied two bags of Dark Magic Espresso Blend coffee for this Classic Italian Tiramisu post, however the recipe and content are entirely my own.